mechmotum/fall-probability-paper/README.md

 # License

-The paper content (text, figures, etc.) is licensed under the Creative Commons BY-4.0 license.
+The paper content (text, figures, etc.) and the generated paper itself are licensed under the Creative Commons BY-4.0 license.
 The computer source code is licensed under the MIT license.
 The data is available as public domain with no copyright restrictions.

 # Author Guide